MicrosoftDocs/memdocs/memdocs/intune/user-help/use-managed-devices-to-get-work-done.md

 - iOS
 - macOS

 Device enrollment enables you to access your work or school's internal resources (such as apps, Wi-Fi, and email) from your mobile device.
 During device enrollment:

-* Your device is registered with your organization.
+* Your device enrolls in Microsoft Intune, a mobile device management provider, and registers with your organization.
 This step ensures that you're authorized to access your organization's email, apps, and Wi-Fi.
 * Your organization's device management policies are applied to your device.
 Policies can include requirements for things like device passwords and encryption.
 The purpose of these requirements is to keep your device and your organization's data secure from unauthorized access.

 Once you update your device settings to meet your organization's requirements, enrollment is complete.
 You can securely sign in to your work or school account from virtually anywhere.

 This article describes other aspects of enrollment, such as how to get the apps, supported devices, and removing or resetting your device.

 ## Company Portal and Microsoft Intune app

-The Company Portal and the Microsoft Intune apps alert you to policy or setting changes, so you can take action without losing access to work or school.
+Company Portal and the Microsoft Intune app alert you to policy or setting changes, so you can take action without losing access to work or school.

-The Company Portal app keeps your personal and work information separate, so you can remain productive and focused.
-It also makes work and school apps available to you, so you can find and install ones that are relevant to your line of work.
+Company Portal keeps your personal and work information separate, so you can remain productive and focused when using your device for work purposes.
+You can also find your work and school apps in Company Portal.

 ### Get Company Portal

-In some cases, your organization will install the Company Portal app on your device for you.
+In some cases, your organization will install the Company Portal app on your device for you, so check your device before trying to install it.
 The app is also available to install from app stores such as the Microsoft Store, App Store, and Google Play store.
-To access the app from a web browser, sign in to the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980) with your work or school account.
+To access the Company Portal from a web browser, sign in to the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980) with your work or school account.

 ### Get Microsoft Intune app